microsoft/SyslogDecode/README.md

     pipeline.StreamParser.Subscribe(parsedStreamHandler);
 ```

-An example of a handler would be a component that uploads/saves the messages to the persistent storage.
+An example of a handler would be a component that uploads the parsed messages to the persistent storage.

 The other way to listen to the output stream is by handling an output event: